Dasfax3034/Dasfax3034/README.md

 - 👋 Hi, I’m @Dasfax3034
 - 👀 I’m interested in programmation, development apple, web and software
-- 🌱 I’m currently learning how to create an application for VisionOs
+- 🌱 I’m currently learning how to create an application for Vision OS and IOS
-- 💞️ I’m looking to collaborate on VirtualCook, a beta project of me and my team
+- 💞️ I’m looking to collaborate on VirtualCook and PrestiBillet, a beta project of me and my team
 - 📫 How to reach me : ad.olf.hit.ler.39.45.staline@gmail.com , It's not a joke, It's polyglot
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm 3 years old, and I'm a French guy